 - Andrew was the brother of Peter and a son of Jonas.
 He lived in Bethsaida and Capernaum and was a fisherman before he was called by Jesus.
 Originally he was a disciple of John the Baptist (Mark 1:16-18).
 Andrew brought his brother, Peter, to Jesus (John 1:40)

-- Bartholomew Nathanael son of Talmai, lived in Cana of Galilee.
-Tradition says he was a missionary in Armenia ; A number of scholars believe that he was the only disciple who came from royal blood, or noble birth.
+- Bartholomew Nathanael son of Talmai lived in Cana of Galilee.
+Tradition says he was a missionary in Armenia; some scholars believe that he was the only disciple who came from royal blood, or noble birth.
 His name means Son of Tolmai or Talmai (2 Sam.
 3:3).
 Talmai was king of Geshur whose daughter, Maacah, was the wife of David, mother of Absalom

 - James the Elder, Boanerges, son of Zebedee and Salome, brother of John the Apostle; a fisherman who lived in Bethsaida, Capernaum and Jerusalem.

 Quickly See 6000 Years of Bible and World History Together